sumerc/sumerc.github.io/content/posts/patterns-for-building-high-perf-observability-pipelines.md

     For instance, OpenTelemetry defines a custom [LogAttributes](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/2027679fcfa858d0567f4950bffff51585a43c53/exporter/clickhouseexporter/exporter_logs.go#L152) field in its Clickhouse Log exporter to accommodate such needs, storing an arbitrary number of key/value pairs in a [Clickhouse Map](https://clickhouse.com/docs/en/sql-reference/data-types/map) column.

 - **Temporality**: It is highly unlikely that telemetry data older than a month will be accessed.
 Most of the time, only recent data, spanning a few hours or a few days is queried.
-In fact, we can even say that the likelihood of the data being accessed drops exponentially with time.
+In fact, we can even say that **the likelihood of the data being accessed drops exponentially with time**.

     This is also an important characteristic of telemetry data if you are desining an pipeline over it since this means caching would have enourmous benefits.
 I remember DataDog achieves [~%98 cache hit rate](https://www.youtube.com/watch?v=mNneCaZewTg) with local caching of telemetry data in their event storage system.